Akminderjeet/varivas-assignment/README.md

 Youtube IFrame is used to play videos.

+<--- Scope of Improvement->
+There is a lot of Scope of Improvements.
+1. In backend the Load on APIs can be reduced as we are sending a lot of un-necessary details.
+2. The Number of ApI calls can be reduced e.g. I have made 2 different API calls to get selectedvideolink and selectedvideodetails.
+That can be done using a single API also.
+3. In Frontend The components can be further divided into smaller components.
+Like we can use different child component for movie preview.
+So There is always a scope of improvement as I believe nothing is prefect in one go.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.